runcitadel/compose/README.md

+Please don't try running this, it won't work yet.

 # compose

 > This software is currently in beta and is not considered secure.
 Please see [SECURITY.md](SECURITY.md) for more details.